seanivore/claud-coin/docs/STRATEGIC_PHILOSOPHY.md

 ### Novel Data Value

 Think about the incredible value that companies like Facebook and Google have built from user data.
 Billions of dollars generated from tracking what people click, what they read, how they behave.
 Now imagine that same level of insight and value creation, but for the exploding world of AI development.
 Every tool interaction, every successful implementation, every learning pathway creating a map of how development actually happens in the AI era.
-This isn't just another data collection system - it's a fundamental reimagining of how value is created and distributed in the development ecosystem.
+This isn't just another data collection system - it's a fundamental re-imagining of how value is created and distributed in the development ecosystem.

 When developers use our protocol, they're not just getting tool recommendations or earning tokens, they're contributing to what could become the most valuable dataset in modern development history.
 Yeah, you can read that again.
 There's only so many times in human history that someone can say something like that and deserve to be taken completely seriously.
 This happens to be one of those times.